keegoo/trigger/README.md

 ## Public server

-You could visit xxx to give it a try first.
+You could visit https://trigger-sample.herokuapp.com/ to give it a try first.

 ## Setup